Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 About a hundred species of mammals and birds are now included in the Red Book.
 The area of protected areas on the entire continent is only about 6%.

-Many countries South America they create nature reserves and national parks, which at the same time serve as tourism centers (see atlas map).
+Many countries South America create nature reserves and national parks, which simultaneously serve as tourism centers (see atlas map).

 QUESTIONS AND TASKS